NguyenCuong-VN/vong_quay_may_man_api_interview/README.md

 #### Note
 - Because using free services, all api & data may be slower than normal.
--I deploy the BE code to the `heroku` server (I don't have a real server available now).
+- I deploy the BE code to the `heroku` server (I don't have a real server available now).
 So the website can load slowly on the first time you visit.

 -------------------------------------------------------------